sejungkwak/work-time/README.md

     - Clock out

-        - As soon as the logged-in employee types 2 at the menu, the clock out time is added to the clock cards.
+        - As soon as the logged-in employee types 2 at the menu, the clock out time is added to the worksheet.

             <details>
                 <summary>Clock Out Screenshot</summary>